tomzuu/electrum-xvg-tor/README.md

 python setup.py build

-Modify electrum-doged and change python2 to python in the first line
+Modify electrum-xvg and change python2 to python in the first line

 sudo python setup.py install